A night of hope and healing at Second Missionary Baptist Church

-"It's an opportunity to pause and exhale, to acknowledge that we are all connected," said Second Missionary Baptist Pastor and First Ward Councilman Clyde Ruffin.
-"We just hope and trust that it'll prove to have been successful."
+“It’s an opportunity to pause and exhale, to acknowledge that we are all connected,” Second Missionary Baptist pastor and First Ward Councilman Clyde Ruffin said.
+“We just hope and trust that it’ll prove to have been successful.”

 The night was filled with prayers, moving testimonies and community members coming together in an effort to heal and move forward.